ahmdtaha/constrained_attention_filter/README.md

 We used the python code released by [ADL](https://github.com/junsukchoe/ADL) in Table 2.
 Feel free to evaluate L2-CAF localization with other evaluation codes.
 * The softmax and Gaussian filters are released upon a reviewer request.
 The current Gaussian filter implementation is hard-coded to support only 7x7 attention filter.
  It is straight forward to extend it for any odd filter-size (e.g., 13x13).
 However, for even filter-size I think more changes are required.
 The last conv layer in standard architectures is 7x7.
-So the current configuration should cover most typical case-scenario.
+So the current configuration should cover most case-scenarios.

 * I used modules of this code (especially the nets package) in multiple projects, so there is a lot of code that is not related to L2-CAF.
 I will iteratively clean the code.
 The TL;DR section, at the top of the readme file, highlights the core functions related to L2-CAF.